GongT/km.js/server-tools/gulp-tools/docs/gulp-tools.api.md

 //
 // @public (undocumented)
 export function debounce<T, FN extends Function_2<T>>(debounceMs: number, cooldownMs: number, fn: FN): FN & DebounceController;

+// Warning: (ae-missing-release-tag) "findTsc" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function findTsc(location?: string): string;

+// Warning: (ae-missing-release-tag) "getTypescriptAt" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getTypescriptAt(location: string, library?: string): string;

 // Warning: (ae-missing-release-tag) "gulpDest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //